 For my teenage daughters, last year’s must-haves included jackets from The North Face, which both girls received.
 Thankfully, those North Face jackets came with a lifetime guarantee: “The North Face products are fully warranted to the original owner against defects in materials and workmanship for the lifetime of the product.
 If a product ever fails due to a manufacturing defect, even after extended use, we will repair the product, without charge, or replace it, at our discretion.”

-Right now you can save 10% on Otterbox phone cases, plus get free shipping!
+Right now you can save 50% on certain Otterbox products.
 Whenever you get a new smartphone, I hope you’re also getting an Otterbox case.
 I have the Otterbox Defender Series and it has saved my iPhone from destruction many times over.
 About six months after I purchased my Otterbox, it broke—and Otterbox replaced it for free.
 I had to document the damage with photos, and then email the details to the company.
 But a few days later I got my brand-new case shipped to me for free.
 Good news–Otterbox ships internationally!

 While Zappos.com doesn’t sell products under its own brand, I have found that it will stand behind them nonetheless.
 For example, I ordered cleats for my daughter to wear during field hockey season.
 Halfway through the season, the shoe split.
 Zappos replaced them for free when I called.
 When it happened again a few months later, Zappos sent another replacement pair and refunded our purchase price.
 I had the same experience with Ugg Australia boots that did not hold up as expected.
 Again, there is no official lifetime guarantee on the Zappos.com site, but I do know that Zappos offers some of the best customer service around!